charlscooper/charlscooper.github.io/README.md

 A personal achievement to show my dedication and discipline is that after 8 hard years I achieved a black belt in Ju-Jit-Su.

-As well as this growing up I have played football for many teams, almost all of those teams i became the Captain of showing my leadership skills.
+As well as this growing up I have played football for many teams, almost all of those teams I became the Captain, showing my leadership skills.

-In terms of software i tend to have active side projects where i create things from games in powerful game engines such as unity to creating websites powered by the use of AI.
+In terms of software I tend to have active side projects where I create things from games in powerful game engines such as unity to creating websites powered by the use of AI.

-Alongside these, I also work with clients that I procure myself to deliver software solutions on a freelance level, for example i have developed a fully functional property website for the use of buying/selling houses on.
+Alongside these, I also work with clients that I procure myself to deliver software solutions on a freelance level, for example I have developed a fully functional property website for the use of buying/selling houses on.
 You can see this work [here](https://www.thepropertyclick.com/).

 ## References